JohannesBauer97/keycloak-ionic/README.md

 * Setup your Android App to work with deep links

 The adapter will directly access Capacitors app api to listen to iOS (universal links) and Android deep links.
-Also the native browser will be opened for the login/logout/register and account management pages.
+Also the inApp browser will be opened for the login/logout/register and account management pages.

 ### Usage
 1. Install package